Honestabe9/UltrasonicSensing/README.md

 Made use of an ultrasonic sensor which works with Arduino **Elements**

-These are the needed items:
+Needed items inlcude the following:

 - 1x _ELEGOO UNO R3_ (Arduino-Compatible MCU Board)
 - 1x Ultrasonic Sensor Module (HC-SR04)